 If the recorder is stopped and then started, the delays dissappear, but automating this is not an option for several reasons.

 This application needs to always read the most current data in the buffer (i.e. If an more than one frame exists to be processed, drop the older frame(s) and process the most recent).

 This is a strange delay error.
 The delays remain in the signal even if the system is stressed monentarily and then has time to recover.
 The test for delays I usually use an older computer, start the sound catcher program, then start a virus scan.
 If the system is stressed enough delays appear, and they do not disappear when the stress on the system is removed ([url removed, login to view] is stopped).
 The amount of delay typically experienced (around 900ms) can not be explained by the num of buffers used (3) and the length of each buffer (approx. 46 ms : 3*46ms=138ms).

 I am not sure where this extra delay data is being buffered or how to detect if the signal being monitored is delayed.
 This understanding is at the heart of this project.
 Again, starting and stopping a recorder removes the delays until they are introduced again but I cannot even tell when the delays are present!

-The deliverable will be a .Net 2005 project with a [url removed, login to view] GUI (multiple projects in a single solution ok) that implements a version of the Sound Catcher program that handles system overload well and is immune to delays once the system is not stressed (recovers nicely).
+The deliverable will be a .Net 2005 project with a VB.Net GUI (multiple projects in a single solution ok) that implements a version of the Sound Catcher program that handles system overload well and is immune to delays once the system is not stressed (recovers nicely).
 I understand that delays are unavoidable some times at peak stress levels but the deilvirable needs to always be delay free if the systen is not stressed.
 Display smoothness and minimum use of system resources are desired to accomplish the smooth handling of system overloads.